project-everest/vale/README.md

 For the most recent work on Vale, please look [here](https://github.com/project-everest/vale) for the Vale tool, and [here](https://github.com/project-everest/hacl-star/tree/fstar-master/vale/) for the Vale cryptographic libraries.

+# Running the code
+We provide a Linux Docker image to use our tool.
+* To download the image, run `docker pull afromherz/popl19_vale`
+* To start the image, run `docker run -t -d --name vale afromherz/popl19_vale`
+* To enter the image, run `docker exec -it vale /bin/bash`

 # Organization

 [proof.txt](proof.txt) contains a formalization of the interoperation between Low\* and Vale code,